uber-archive/infer-plugin/README.md

 ## Deprecated

-This plug-in isn't used or maintained anymore.
-For null checking, we recomend migrating [NullAway](http://github.com/uber/nullaay).
+This plug-in isn't used or maintained by the original authors anymore.
+For null checking, we recommend migrating to [NullAway](http://github.com/uber/NullAway).
 If you're still using Infer for additional checks, we recomend investigating other approaches as this plug-in isn't actively being worked on.

 ## Integration